engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 ```

 An array has also a member called Length that stores the number of elements in the array.
 So I added a new function that will return the length of the array function getLength().
-The function is public, it doesn't modify the blockchain so view and returns the length of the array,

-so a unit; and in the function's body, I'm writing return numbers, the name of the array.length
+The function is public, it doesn't modify the blockchain so view and returns the length of the array, so a unit; and in the function's body, I'm writing return numbers, the name of the array.length the member.

-the member.

 OK, of course, here is returns, not return.

 I'm deploying the new contract.

-This is the instance, and I want to see the number of elements in the array, so the length and the

-length is three.
+This is the instance, and I want to see the number of elements in the array, so the length and the length is three.

 Now I'm changing the element at index 0.
 So index 0 and the element will be 100.
 I'm setting the element and now I'm getting the element at index 0 and it has returned 100.

 Great.

-As I said earlier, the elements of an array can be of any type, not just int Let's see a special type of array,

-that holds a sequence of bytes from 1 to up to 32.
+As I said earlier, the elements of an array can be of any type, not just int Let's see a special type of array, that holds a sequence of bytes from 1 to up to 32.

-bytes1 public b1; bytes2 public b2; bytes3 public b3;
+bytes1 public b1;
+bytes2 public b2;
+bytes3 public b3;

 And we have up to bytes32

 Bytes1, bytes 2, bytes 3 and so on, are solidity types.
-Let's deployed the contract and see what

-are the default values of the arrays of type bytes.
+Let's deployed the contract and see what are the default values of the arrays of type bytes.

 I'm deploying it and I'm opening up the last contract's instance.

-This is b1, b2 and to b3. we see that the default value is zero, but it is shown in hexadecimal

-as the zero x prefix indicates.
-A byte consists of 8 bits and a hex digit
+This is b1, b2 and to b3. we see that the default value is zero, but it is shown in hexadecimal as the zero x prefix indicates.
+A byte consists of 8 bits and a hex digit occupies 4 bits,so a byte can be represented with 2 hexadecimal characters, 2 bytes with 4 hexadecimal, and so on.

-occupies 4 bits,

-so a byte can be represented with 2 hexadecimal characters, 2 bytes with 4 hexadecimal, and so

-on.

 Now I'll create a new function that will change the elements of the array of type bytes.

-So function setBytesArrays()

-and public And inside the function, I say b1 = 'a'; b2 = 'ab'; b3 = 'abc';
+So function setBytesArrays() and public And inside the function, I say b1 = 'a'; b2 = 'ab'; b3 = 'abc';

 Great, I'm deploying the contract to test the new function.